MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 ## Setup the master branch of MarkBind

-As mentioned in our [user guide]({{ugUrl}}/userGuide/gettingStarted.html), we can either install MarkBind via npm or create a new MarkBind site with npx.
+As mentioned in our <a tags="environment--combined" href="/userGuide/gettingStarted.html">user guide</a><a tags="environment--dg" href="https://markbind.org/userGuide/gettingStarted.html">user guide</a>, we can either install MarkBind via npm or create a new MarkBind site with npx.

 In this bootcamp, we want to set up the master branch MarkBind so that we can test out any changes we make to the codebase on our local machine.